hookdeck/terraform-provider-hookdeck/templates/guides/getting-started.md

 ## Hookdeck

-Hookdeck is a prebuilt webhook infrastructure.
-It gives developers the tooling they need to monitor and troubleshoot all their inbound webhooks.
+The Hookdeck Event Gateway enables engineering teams to build, deploy, observe, and scale event-driven applications.

 Once integrated, Hookdeck unlocks an entire suite of tools: [alerting](https://hookdeck.com/docs/notifications), [rate limiting](https://hookdeck.com/docs/set-a-rate-limit), [automatic retries](https://hookdeck.com/docs/automatically-retry-events), [one-to-many delivery](https://hookdeck.com/docs/create-a-destination), [payload transformations](https://hookdeck.com/docs/transformations), local testing via the [CLI](https://hookdeck.com/docs/using-the-cli), a feature-rich [API](https://hookdeck.com/docs/using-the-api), and more.
-It acts as a proxy – routing webhooks from any [source](https://hookdeck.com/docs/sources) to a specified [destination](destinations) – so you can spend less time maintaining an asynchronous event infrastructure and more time building the features your users care about.
+It acts as a proxy – routing webhooks from any [source](https://hookdeck.com/docs/sources) to a specified [destination](destinations).

--> Visit the [Documentation](https://hookdeck.com/docs/introduction) to learn more about Hookdeck.
+Visit the [Hookdeck documentation](https://hookdeck.com/docs/introduction) to learn more.

 ## Terraform

 [Terraform](https://developer.hashicorp.com/terraform/intro) is an open-source Infrastructure as Code (IaC) tool that allows you to define and manage infrastructure resources using HashiCorp Configuration Language (HCL).
 It can be used to manage a wide range of resources, including servers, storage, networks, and cloud services.
 Terraform is a popular choice for infrastructure automation because it is easy to use, flexible, and powerful.

-Hookdeck provides a Terraform provider that helps you utilize Terraform to configure your workspace declaratively instead of relying on the dashboard.
+The Hookdeck Terraform provider helps you utilize Terraform to configure your workspace declaratively instead of relying on the Hookdeck dashboard.
 You can run Terraform in your CI/CD pipeline and maintain Hookdeck workspace configuration programmatically as part of your deployment workflow.

 To get started, follow its documentation to [install Terraform CLI locally](https://developer.hashicorp.com/terraform/downloads).

 ## Tutorial

-Before you begin, make sure you have Terraform CLI installed locally and a Hookdeck API Key obtained from [the dashboard](https://dashboard/hookdeck.com/workspace/secrets).
+Before you begin, make sure you have [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) installed locally and a Hookdeck API Key obtained from [the dashboard](https://dashboard/hookdeck.com/workspace/secrets).

 ### Initialize Terraform

-In a directory of your choice, create a Terraform config file `main.tf`.
+In a directory of your choice, create a Terraform config file `main.tf`:

 ```hcl
 # main.tf